 Deep heat projectors are another great type of heat bulb that you can use to warm your leopard gecko’s enclosure during the day.
 They produce Infrared-A and Infrared-B heat wavelengths, which are the same wavelengths that are produced by the sun to warm the Earth.
 (For contrast, ceramic heat emitters only produce Infrared-C, which is the weakest infrared wavelength.)

 Note that DHPs must be connected to a proportional (dimming) thermostat to make sure that they don’t get too hot — the Herpstat EZ1 is affordable, easy to use, and works well with deep heat projectors.

 If you’re still worried, place a flat piece of stone (like slate tile or flagstone) under the heat source.
 The stone warms up during the day, and then the gecko can warm itself on it at night.
 This is what they do in nature, and it works great.

-Heat mats were the most popular way to heat a leopard gecko enclosure — it’s outdated now that we know there are better options.
-If you choose to use a heat mat anyway, know that they only work when they are controlled by a thermostat.
+SAFETY NOTE: Heat mats only work properly when they are controlled by a thermostat!
 Heat rocks and non-thermostat-controlled heat mats run the risk of burning your gecko, so don’t risk it.
 Non-proportional thermostats like the Inkbird ITC-306T+Standard Probe Temperature Controller work well for regulating heat mats.

 Leopard geckos are desert animals, so they need a fairly dry environment to stay healthy.
 Ideal humidity will be between 30%-40%, which should match the humidity naturally in your home.
 Housing your gecko in a terrarium with a screen top or equivalent ventilation will help keep it dry.
 However, occasional spikes higher than this are perfectly safe as long as the enclosure is well-ventilated.

 - PRO TIP: Keep tabs on air (not surface) temperature and humidity with a digital probe thermometer/hygrometer combo device.